Erin Lin, Associate Professor of Political Science

 Mail: 2084 Derby Hall; 154 North Oval Mall; Columbus, OH 43210

 I specialize in the study of war’s long-term effects on human and economic development, both in Cambodia and more globally.
 One of the things that I especially seek to do in my research and writing is to recover a more dynamic appreciation of the historical processes that shape development, by integrating personal interviews and on-the-ground fieldwork with archival data.
-I’m also interested in exploring multidisciplinary approaches to answer key questions in political science.

-My research has received prominent media coverage from The Economist, Gizmodo, Fox News, and The Cambodia Daily, among other media outlets.
+My research has received prominent media coverage from The Economist, National Public Radio, Gizmodo, Fox News, and The Cambodia Daily, among other media outlets.
 In 2021, I was elected to the Board of Trustees at Mines Advisory Group, a humanitarian organization dedicated to the removal of unexploded bombs and landmines.
 In 2022, I was named a Young Investigator by the Air Force Office of Scientific Research, which awards half-million dollar grants to early career scientists who show exceptional promise for conducting research of military interest.